almasjolin/Bachelor-Thesis-MSRS/README.md

 This repository contains code for the bachelor's thesis project "Algorithms for scheduling with many shared resources - Implementation and analysis of an exact algorithm" at the University of Gothenburg, 2026.

-The project aims to analyze and compare different algorithms for the many shared resources scheduling (MSRS) problem.
+The project aims to implement and analyze an exact solver for the many shared resources scheduling (MSRS) problem.

 ## Project structure

 To make it easy to navigate, the project is structured as follows:

-* `/algos/` - Code for the different algorithms for solving the MSRS-problem.
+* `/algos/` - Code for different algorithms for solving the MSRS-problem.
 * `/results/` - Here the data is saved when running an algorithm.
 * `/tests/` - The testfiles used for evaluating the algorithms.
 * `/utils/` - Code for the test generator and visualization of schedules.